QRamadan/MoPrivFair-ConflictsDetection/README.md

  * In the STS tool, do *Analysis→ Check Security Policy*.
  * The conflict  analysis will take a few minutes.
 Once the analysis is finish press *OK*
  * The analysis result will be shown as textual messages in a new window.
 The messages will be of two types "Error" or "Warning".
 The former represents  conflict while the later represents potential conflict.
- * To view the anti-patterns find the following dirctory */SoSyM19-telemedicine/Models/SecBPMN2/Conflicts_Patterns*
+ * To view the anti-patterns find the following directory */SoSyM19-telemedicine/Models/SecBPMN2/Conflicts_Patterns*